polarbirke/svala/README.md

 }
 ```

-Let's look at a second, more realistic example and pass the config directly this time:
+Let's look at a second example and pass the config directly this time:

 ```
 @generator((